 The national travel survey is an annual survey of Swedes' travel and movements in the traffic environment.
-In October 2004, data collection was completed on a survey of travel habits during a oneyear period.
-Results from the survey will be published in the spring of 2005.
+In October 2005 data collection began for RES 05.
+This survey consists of 40 000 telephone interviews and will span over a one-year period.
+The results of the survey are expected to be complete in the beginning of 2007.

 The commodity flow survey, which is intermittent, investigates arriving and departing consignments from workplaces in the following sectors: minerals extraction, manufacture and wholesaling.
-Register data for some agricultural industries is also included.
-At the end of June 2004, collection began of information for the second national commodity flow survey.
-Data collection will be over a oneyear period, and results will be completed in the beginning of 2006.
+Register data for some industries is also included.
+In September 2005, collection of information began for the second national commodity flow survey.
+The results of the survey will be ready in April 2006.

-Parliament, the Government (the Ministry of Agriculture, Food and Consumer Affairs in particular), Swedish Environmental Protection Agency, Swedish Energy Agency, Swedish Business Development Agency, municipalities, county councils, county administrative boards, interest groups, trade organisations, international organisations, universities, institutes of higher education, researchers, students, the mass media and the general public.
+Swedish Parliament, the Government (the Ministry of Industry, Employment and Communications in particular), Statistics Sweden, Swedish Environmental Protection Agency, Swedish Energy Agency, Swedish Agency for Economic and Regional Growth (NUTEK), municipalities, county councils, county administrative boards, interest groups, trade organisations, international organisations, universities, institutes of higher education, researchers, students, the mass media and the general public.